bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

     plot.add_tools(LassoSelectTool())
     plot.add_tools(WheelZoomTool())

-This explicit way of adding tools works with any Bokeh ``Plot`` or ``Plot`` subclass, such as ``Figure``.
+This way of adding tools works with any Bokeh ``Plot`` or ``Plot`` subclass, such as ``Figure``.

-Tools can be specified by passing the ``tools`` parameter to the |figure|
+You can specify tools by passing the ``tools`` parameter to the |figure|
 function.
-The tools parameter accepts a list of tool objects, for instance:
+The tools parameter accepts a list of tool objects, for example:

 .. code-block:: python

     tools = [BoxZoomTool(), ResetTool()]

-Tools can also be supplied conveniently with a comma-separated string containing tool shortcut names:
+You can also add multiple tools with a comma-separated string containing tool shortcut names:

 .. code-block:: python